ATO Tax Debt Hardship Guides and Questions

 Q: I can't pay my tax debt, what do I do?

-- tax debt hardship application
+- Tax debt hardship application which we have described here.

-- negotiating your debt with the ATO
+- Thirdly, negotiating your tax debt with the ATO

 Q: Are there loans to pay off tax debt?